iWriteGigs

 Question #44

-A “You can mix this insulin with NPH insulin to enhance its effects.”
+A “You cannot mix this insulin with any other insulin in the same syringe.”

 B “You should inject this insulin just before meals, because it is very fast-acting.”